wp-plugins/elastic-theme-editor/readme.txt

 == Description ==

 Elastic is an interactive theme editor for the WordPress Admin.

-Elastic breaks themes down into modules, which you can arrange in any configuration via drag-and-drop.
-Users can customize a theme's fonts and styles, or just rearrange its structure.
-Themes created with Elastic can be edited at any time—users can save their progress, or distribute their theme.
-Elastic builds themes with the Elastic theme framework, which allows theme developers to use the editor as a starting point for incredibly customized themes.
+= Features =

+* **Infinite theme arrangements:** Drag-and-drop makes themes easy to customize!
+* **Custom fonts:** Preview your selections with the detailed typography editor.
+* **Grid-based** for easy organization. **Custom grids** for flexibility.
+* **Portable:** Share your themes with anyone!
+Elastic creates a standard WordPress theme.
+* **Theme Framework:** For theme developers, the editor is just the beginning—Elastic themes are based on the powerful Elastic theme framework.
+* *Many more coming soon!*

 == Installation ==